Andrew Road triple murder: Sek Kim Wah

-Sek Kim Wah (Traditional Chinese: 薛金華; Simplified Chinese: 薛金华; Pinyin: xuē jīnhuá) was a Singaporean born sometime between 18 March 1964 and 23 July 1964.
-The details of his early childhood and life before the murders are based on the court testimonies given by his family members and Sek himself.
+Sek Kim Wah (Traditional Chinese: 薛金華; Simplified Chinese: 薛金华; Pinyin: Xuē Jīnhuá) was a Singaporean born sometime between 18 March and 23 July 1964.
+The details of his early childhood and life before the murders are based on the court testimonies given by family members and Sek himself.
 Sek came from a broken family, in which he grew up under neglectful parents with an elder brother Sek Kim Siong (born in 1962), an elder sister Sek Yoke Mui (born in 1963) and Sek Nyuk Ngok (born in 1966).
-His father Sek Yuon Chin was said to be a heavy and compulsive gambler who was rarely home, and later left the family to live with a mistress in Ang Mo Kio when Sek was 9.
+His father Sek Yuon Chin was said to be a heavy and compulsive gambler who was rarely home and later left the family to live with a mistress in Ang Mo Kio when Sek was 9.
 Similarly, Sek's mother Hoh Mooi Chai also left the family to have an affair with a married man.
 Another aggravating factor was the children's separation from their grandparents after a heated quarrel between their mother and the grandparents, resulting in the couple's four young children, who were not close to each other, fending for themselves and stealing to survive.
-The children had also gone astray without parental guidance, as their grandparents had been the ones to discipline the children in the absence of the parents, prior to their move-out.

-Sek, who only attended four years of primary school before dropping out due to financial reasons, was said to be a naughty child when young.
-His elder sister Sek Yoke Mui said that he was obsessed with Wuxia novels and Kungfu movies in his childhood and had molested his younger sister Nyuk Ngok at age 12.
+Sek, who only attended four years of primary school before dropping out due to financial reasons, was said to have been an ill-behaved child.
+His sister Sek Yoke Mui said that he was obsessed with Wuxia novels and Kungfu movies in his childhood and had molested his younger sister Nyuk Ngok at age 12.
 Sek was also said to enjoy injuring himself at times, describing it as thrilling.
-He and his elder brother Kim Siong would always get into fights with students while in school, and both had bad, impulsive tempers.
-There was one occasion when both brothers were chained at home for stealing a bicycle and fighting, and often, there was no communication between parents and children.
-Eventually, Kim Siong was jailed in a boys' home for theft, and later on a second time for being AWOL during his National Service.
+He and his elder brother Kim Siong fought with other students in school, and both had bad, impulsive tempers.
+There was one occasion when both brothers were chained at home for stealing a bicycle and fighting.
+Eventually, Kim Siong was jailed in a boys' home for theft, and was jailed a second time for going AWOL during his National Service.
 It was at this point, Kim Siong claimed, he started to reconsider his life choices and decided to turn over a new leaf and be more mature; as a result, he restarted his education and later found a stable job as an electrician a few years later.